Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 **Dice Pool:** Presence + Empathy + Majesty

 **Action:** Instant.
-Note, that while the actual activation of the power is an instant action the Lynx must spend a few minutes interacting with the node in some fashion.
+(Note, that while the actual activation of the power is an instant action the Lynx must spend a few minutes interacting with the node in some fashion beforehand.)

 **Duration:** 1 hour per dot of Blood Potency
 #### Roll Results